SATO's Disclosure policy

 • the information disclosed is correct and clear.

-This Disclosure Policy has been adopted by SATO’s Board of Directors for application in the SATO Group.
+This Disclosure Policy has been approved by the Board of Directors of SATO to be applied in the SATO Group.
+This Disclosure Policy shall take effect as of 23 October 2025.

 Roles and communications responsibilities

-Stock exchange releases concerning financial statements and interim statements are accepted for publication by SATO’s Board of Directors, while other stock exchange and press releases are accepted for publication by the President and CEO.
+The Board of Directors of SATO approves for publication stock exchange releases concerning financial statements and interim reports.
+The President and CEO approves for publication other stock exchange releases and press releases.
 In the absence of the President and CEO, publication is authorised by the CFO.

 All public announcements are coordinated, published and distributed by SATO Communications.

 The CFO is responsible for SATO’s relations with actors in the capital market.
-Investor and analyst meetings are attended by the President and CEO, CFO and/or Group Treasurer and, at the CFO’s request, also other representatives of SATO.
-No previously undisclosed information with a material impact on the price of the company's publicly traded financial instruments is disclosed at such meetings.
+Investor and analyst meetings are attended by the President and CEO, CFO and/or Group Treasurer and, at the request of CEO, also other representatives of SATO.
+No previously undisclosed information with a material impact on the price of the company's publicly traded bonds is disclosed at such meetings.

 The Chief Commercial Officer is responsible for SATO’s media relations and public affairs as well as preparation of information to be disclosed and compliance with a coherent Disclosure Policy.
 The company’s Executive Vice Presidents take part in the preparation of announcements relating to their respective business areas.